istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 keywords: [traffic-management,egress]
 ---

-By default, Istio-enabled services are unable to access URLs outside of the cluster because the pod uses iptables to transparently redirect all outbound traffic to the sidecar proxy, which only handles intra-cluster destinations.
+By default, Istio-enabled services are able to access URLs outside of the cluster.
+If you choose to tighten up the outbound access control to services running outside of the cluster, you can configure `global.outboundTrafficPolicy.mode` to `REGISTRY_ONLY`.
+In this `REGISTRY_ONLY` mode, Istio configures the pod to use iptables to transparently redirect all outbound traffic to the sidecar proxy, which only handles intra-cluster destinations.

-This task describes how to configure Istio to expose external services to Istio-enabled clients in three different ways:
+This task describes how to configure Istio to expose external services to Istio-enabled clients in three different ways, when `REGISTRY_ONLY` mode is enabled:

 1. Configure a [service entry](/docs/reference/config/networking/v1alpha3/service-entry/).
 1. Bypass the Envoy proxy for a specific range of IPs.